 The class AuthorityRequirement is used to model an authority requirement, as represented by an arrow drawn with a dashed line and a filled circular head in a DRD.
-AuthorityRequirement is a specialization of DMNElement, from which it inherits the optional id, description, and label attributes.

 An AuthorityRequirement element is a component of a Decision, BusinessKnowledgeModel or KnowledgeSource element, and it associates that requiring Decision, BusinessKnowledgeModel or KnowledgeSource element with a requiredAuthority element, which is an instance of KnowledgeSource, a requiredDecision element, which is an instance of Decision, or a requiredInput element, which is an instance of InputData.